Monday, May 27th NO SCHOOL: Memorial Day

 Spend at least 20 minutes reading (outside of school) every day.

 Reading is on the "honor system" and we ask that you help your kiddo to develop a daily reading routine with good-fit books and a well-lit, comfy reading spot away from distractions.

 Level 2 students have typing homework to develop and support important keyboarding skills.
 Please practice at least 20 minutes per week on: Typing.com

 Every week, the math homework is to complete at least 30 minutes of math practice.

 Ideas for math practice:

-- 4th graders can get valuable math practice with Khan Academy.
-Current 4th grade math topics are listed below.
+- Current 3rd/ 4th grade math topics are listed below.